Review Your Schedule

-Keene State College provides new first time students an academic start by registering you in a schedule of 14-18 credits for the Fall 2013 semester.
-You were registered for these courses based on what you told us about your area of academic interest and what the faculty in that discipline recommends for your first semester.
+Keene State College provides new first time students an academic start by registering you in two classes required for your intended major and graduation for the Fall 2016 semester.
+You will be registered for these courses based on what you told us about your area of academic interest and what the faculty in that discipline recommends.

 As you’ll be able to see, the faculty recommendations include suggestions encouraging exposure to many parts of the curriculum.
 Follow this link to see the faculty course recommendations for your academic discipline.

-If you’ve indicated to us that you’re undecided, you’ve been registered for a selection of courses that will help you clarify your academic direction and, no matter what major you eventually choose, these particular courses will apply towards your graduation requirements.
+If you’ve indicated to us that you’re undecided, you will also be registered for all four courses that will help you clarify your academic direction and, no matter what major you eventually choose, these particular courses will apply towards your graduation requirements.